SFDO-Tooling/CumulusCI/docs/tasks.rst

 When given the branch_name option, this task will: (1) check if the base branch of the corresponding pull request starts with the feature branch prefix and if so (2) attempt to query for a pull request corresponding to this parent feature branch.
-(3) if a pull request isn't found, one is created and the build_notes_label is applied to it.
+(3) if a pull request isn't found, the task exits and no actions are taken.

 If the build_notes_label is present on the pull request, then all notes from the child pull request are aggregated into the parent pull request. if the build_notes_label is not detected on the parent pull request then a link to the child pull request is placed under the "Unaggregated Pull Requests" header.